1. Purpose and Policy Statement Guiding Principles

 Systemic responsibility: The responsibility to prevent and remove barriers rests with the person or organization that is responsible for establishing or perpetuating the barrier.

-Efforts will be made to provide all persons an equal opportunity related to all aspects of LiveDifferent programming and employment by focusing on the following key areas:
+Efforts will be made to provide all persons with an equal opportunity related to all aspects of LiveDifferent programming and employment by focusing on the following key areas:

 1: Customer Service accessibility addresses business practices and training requirements to provide better customer service.